-In this guide, you’ll learn the basic rules of online slots, how they pay out and how the most popular slot features work.
+In this slots guide, you’ll learn the basic slots rules, including how they pay out and how the most popular slot features work.

-If you’ve never played a slot in your life and you’ve got 10 seconds to space, here’s all you really need to know about how to play slots online.
+If you’ve never played a slot in your life and you’ve got 2 minutes to spare, here’s all you really need to know about how to play slots online.

 What are slot machines?